trentonallan/virtual-aragonite-sensor/README.md

 **Use case**: Screen 50 potential restoration sites using satellite data → narrow to 5 promising candidates → conduct detailed in-situ measurements at those 5 locations.
 Instead of measuring only 5 sites blindly, organizations can pre-screen 50 and measure the best 5.

 ### Limitations
 - **Requires salinity data**: Not available from satellites.
-Users must provide either in-situ measurements or climatological estimates (ex: World Ocean Atlas)
+Users must provide either in-situ measurements or climatological estimates from World Ocean Atlas.
+Ocean salinity is relatively stable seasonally, making climatological data suitable for initial screening.
 - Only validated on surface waters (0-10m depth)
 - Performance may decrease in extreme environments (hypersaline areas, brackish water)
 - Training data biased toward well-studied regions